Blotch3D/Blotch3D/README.md

 more research to properly create a project.

 To distribute a program for Microsoft Windows, deliver everything in your project's output folder.
-Other platforms require different methods.
+Other platforms may require different delivery methods.
 See online for more information.

 Development
 ===========